By Brian Tucker

-It has always been in NC.
-We started it in 2010 to release our own music projects we had going on at that time in Shelby, between Charlotte and Asheville, out in no man’s land.
+It has always been in North Carolina.
+We started it in 2010 to release our own music projects we had going on at that time in Shelby, a town between Charlotte and Asheville, out in no man’s land.
 It was partly because there were so many bands that we were into locally that just were under the radar of cool.

-Bands that we thought we some of the best bands around that weren’t necessarily accepted into he cool music scene, we were like, that’s the kind of stuff we like anyway, dirty ugly punk rock and weirdo outsider hillbilly rock and roll.
+Bands that we thought were some of the best bands around that weren’t necessarily accepted into the cool music scene.
+We were like, that’s the kind of stuff we like anyway, dirty ugly punk rock and weirdo outsider hillbilly rock and roll.
 Let’s do that, champion the things we like.
 The other thing, they don’t need us, because they’re doing fine on their own.

-What old b-grade horror film would you write songs or a score for?
+What old B-grade horror film would you write songs/score for?

 One of those 70s gritty, crazy action exploitation movies, write a soundtrack or score for something like that.
 Then you can incorporate other stuff I’m interested in like weird, ambient noise and somehow bring grating punk rock and disturbing noise together.